rapid7/metasploit-framework/documentation/modules/auxiliary/server/capture/smtp.md

 ### Output from testing script

-When this script is run from the metasploit console, it intermingles with the commands, which is great!
+When this script is run from the Metasploit console, it intermingles with the commands, which is great!

 ```
 $ sudo ./msfconsole -qx 'use auxiliary/server/capture/smtp; set srvhost 127.0.0.1;run;ruby tools/dev/test_capture_smtp.rb'